 An award-winning filmmaker, Phil Bertelsen works in both fiction and non-fiction.
 Most notably, he produced the Peabody Award winning documentary Chisholm '72.
 His feature film Rock The Paint won a Creative Promise Award from the Tribeca Film Festival.
 Most recently Bertelsen produced and directed two episodes of Many Rivers To Cross- The African Americans, hosted by Henry Louis Gates, Jr. He is currently producing and directing episodes of the next installment of Finding Your Roots.

 Jamila Ephron has been an essential part of Ark Media since 2007.
-Her work at Ark includes the Emmy and Peabody award winning My Lai, The Assassination of Abraham Lincoln and Clinton, for the American Experience series on PBS.
+Her work at Ark includes the Emmy and Peabody award winning My Lai, The Assassination of Abraham Lincoln and Clinton, each for the American Experience series on PBS.
 She is currently developing and producing the film adaptation of Andrew Solomon's best-selling book Far from the Tree.
 Most recently, Jamila co-produced the three-hour documentary Makers: Women who Make America for WETA and the upcoming The Story of Cancer, based on the Pulitzer Prize winning book, The Emperor of All Maladies.
 Prior to joining Ark, Jamila worked on the American Experience and FRONTLINE co-production The Mormons.
 Jamila loves pretty much everything about her work, but never dreamed a life in film would involve so many spreadsheets.
-A Seattle native and Sarah Lawrence College graduate, Jamila lives in Clinton Hill.
+A Seattle native and Sarah Lawrence College graduate, Jamila lives in Clinton Hill, Brooklyn.